jrgreen7/SYSC4906/README.md

 # SYSC4906
-Files associated with SYSC4906 - Introduction to Machine Learning - Fall 2019 offering at Carleton University
+Files associated with SYSC4906 - Introduction to Machine Learning - offered by Prof James Green at Carleton University